nikosgravos/SoptifyRoom/README.md

 1. **Create a Spotify App**
    - Go to the [Spotify Developer Dashboard](https://developer.spotify.com/dashboard)
    - Create a new app and set the redirect URI to: `https://localhost:5000/callback`
-   - Make sure to enable the following APIs:
+   - Make sure to enable the following APIs: Web API, Web Playback SDK, Android, Ads API, iOS
-     - Web API
-     - Web Playback SDK
-     - Android
-     - Ads API
-     - iOS

 2. **Clone the Project**
    Open the repo in Visual Studio or any IDE of your choice.